lazamar/haskell-docs-cli/README.md

 ## Functionalities

-### Search Hoogle
+### Search using Hoogle

-Just like Hoogle, just type a function name or signature to search for matching entries in all of Hackage.
+Just like in Hoogle, just type a function name or signature to search for matching entries in all of Hackage.

 You can select an option by typing its number or by searching for its name with